SimsJaden/Module-2-Lab/README.md

 ## Sources and Credit

-https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog - Helped with setting up the button and dialog logic Chat Gpt - Helped with corrected some of the logic where i was missing components or modules
+- https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog => Helped with setting up the button and dialog logic
+- Chat Gpt => Helped with correcting some of the logic where I was missing components or general modules